-Dr. Deb O’Neil has 25+ years experience in management, leadership and organization development.
+Dr. Deb O’Neil has 25+ years of experience in management, leadership and organization development.
 She is actively engaged in both the academic and the business worlds as a professor, executive coach and organizational consultant.
-Dr. O’Neil is an Associate Professor of Organizational Behavior in the Department of Management, College of Business Administration, Bowling Green State University in Bowling Green, Ohio.Â She teaches organizational behavior, organization development, and change management in the Executive Master of Organization Development (EMOD), MBA and undergraduate programs.
-She also serves as Director of the EMOD program.
-Prior to her appointment at BGSU she was a member of the Organizational Behavior faculty at the Weatherhead School of Management, Case Western Reserve University in Cleveland, Ohio, where she taught classes in leadership development in the MBA, Executive MBA, MS in Nonprofit Management, and Executive Education programs.
+Dr. O’Neil is an Associate Professor of Organizational Behavior in the Department of Management, College of Business Administration, Bowling Green State University in Bowling Green, Ohio, teaching classes in organizational behavior, organization development, and change management in the Executive Master in Organization Development (EMOD), MBA and undergraduate programs.
+She is also the Director of the EMOD program.
+Prior to her appointment at BGSU she was a member of the Organizational Behavior faculty at the Weatherhead School of Management, Case Western Reserve University in Cleveland, Ohio, teaching classes in leadership development in the MBA, Executive MBA, MS in Nonprofit Management, and Executive Education programs.
 She remains affiliated with Case as an instructor and executive coach for the Weatherhead School’s Executive Education programs, and as an executive coach for faculty and administrators through the University’s ACES+ (Academic Careers in Engineering and Science) program.

 Dr. O’Neil’s most recent executive coaching and consulting practice has focused on leadership and emotional competency development, career development, mentoring, and strategic change management.
 She is a consultant in the private, public, and nonprofit sectors.
-A sample list of organizations with which she has worked includes Alcoa, Cleveland Clinic, the Cleveland Municipal School District, Ernst and Young, Goldman Sachs, KeyCorp, McKinsey & Company, Roadway Express, and Sherwin Williams.
+A sample list of organizations with which she has worked includes Alcoa, Cleveland Clinic, the Cleveland Municipal School District, Ernst and Young, Fifth Third Bank, Goldman Sachs, KeyCorp, McKinsey & Company, Roadway Express, and Sherwin Williams.

 Dr. O’Neil’s research is focused on the processes that assist individuals and organizations in being effective, successful, and productive.
 She has published articles on career, leadership and organization development.
-Her work has appeared in such venues as Consulting Psychology Journal, Journal of Business Ethics, Journal of Managerial Psychology, Career Development International, Journal of Change Management, and Journal of Management Education.
+Her work has appeared in such venues as Consulting Psychology Journal, Journal of Applied Behavioral Science, Journal of Business Ethics, Journal of Managerial Psychology, Career Development International, Journal of Change Management and Journal of Management Education.